ahmedayyad-dev/youtube-search-python/README.md

 `Video.get` method will give both information & formats of the video `Video.getInfo` method will give only information about the video.
-`Video.getFormats` method will give only formats of the video.

 You may either pass link or ID, method will take care itself.

 YouTube doesn't provide uploadDate and publishDate in its InnerTube API, thus we have to use HTML requests to get it.
 This is disabled by default as it is very inefficient, but if you really need it, you can explicitly set parameter to Video.get() function: get_upload_date=True
-By default, we use InnerTube API for Video.get() and Video.getFormats(), meanwhile we use HTML parsing on Video.getInfo() You can set get_upload_date ONLY TO Video.get(), as you don't get info with Video.getFormats()
+By default, we use InnerTube API for Video.get(), meanwhile we use HTML parsing on Video.getInfo()
 '''
 video = Video.get('https://www.youtube.com/watch?v=z0GKGpObgPY', mode = ResultMode.json, get_upload_date=True)
 print(video)
 videoInfo = Video.getInfo('https://youtu.be/z0GKGpObgPY', mode = ResultMode.json)
 print(videoInfo)
-videoFormats = Video.getFormats('z0GKGpObgPY')
-print(videoFormats)
 ```

 <details>